okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-limitations/main/index.md

 Users can use other means to sign in, such as by entering the password or through social identity providers.

-## Primary factor for the Okta sign-in policy rule set to Password/IDP
+## Primary factor for the Okta sign-in policy rule

 ### Description

-Currently, the SDK only supports the primary factor for the Org’s global sign in policy to be set to **Password / IDP**.
-This limitation is due to the fact that the SDK currently only supports password and IDP as factors to sign in to an app.
-To identify the current value for this field perform the following steps:
+The primary factor for the Org's global sign-in policy must be set to **Password/IDP**, because the SDK currently only supports password and IDP as factors to sign in to an app.
+To identify the current value for this field, perform the following steps:

-1. In the Admin Console (for the Okta org you set up in the previous step), select **Security > Okta Sign-on policy** from the left navigation menu.
+1. In the Admin Console for the Okta org you set up, select **Security** > **Okta Sign-on policy** from the left-hand navigation pane.
 1. Take note of the number of policies configured.
 The Default policy is automatically created when the Org is created and will have a default rule with the **Primary factor** set to **Password / IDP**.
 To verify this value, expand the **Default Policy’s Default rule** by clicking on the information icon to the right of the rule.
 Note the value of the Primary factor which should be set to Password / IDP.
 1. If there is another rule defined to the Default Policy or there are other policies defined, ensure that the policy rule’s **Primary factor** field is set to **Password / IDP**.